 Mountain Cabin Sleep

-Use this mix for winter evenings (especially in northern latitudes with long winters), for writing novels about mountains, journeys and solitude, for "sheltered in wilderness" meditation, for people recovering from stress or loss, and for romantic winter evenings.
-Tolerates 4–8 hours well.
-Pairs with Cabin in the Woods (less extreme variant), Winter Tale (to amplify winter aesthetics), Whistling Wind (for extra drama).
+Use this mix for winter evenings (especially in northern latitudes with long winters), for writing novels about mountains, journeys and solitude, for a sheltered-in-wilderness meditation, for people recovering from stress or loss, and for romantic winter evenings.
+Tolerates four to eight hours well.
+Pairs with Cabin in the Woods (less extreme variant), Winter Tale (to amplify winter aesthetics) or Whistling Wind (for extra drama).
 Good sleep background.

 Sounds (3)